jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 The Board must consider whether a person is a fit and proper person to practise as a social worker— (a) promptly after receiving from the Registrar a valid application for registration made by the person; or (aa) promptly after receiving an application by the person for a practising certificate that has been referred by the Registrar under section 30(1)﻿(b)﻿(iii) or (2A); or
-  (b) promptly after receiving a report under section 47A or being notified of a determination under section 71(1)﻿(a) that the Board should review his or her fitness.
+  (b) promptly after receiving a report under section 47A or being notified of a determination under section 71(1)﻿(a) that the Board should review the person’s fitness.

 ### 49 Action if Board considers social worker not fit and proper
-(1) This section applies to a social worker if, after receiving a report under section 47A or being notified of a determination under section 71(1)﻿(a) that the Board should review his or her fitness, the Board—
+(1) This section applies to a social worker if, after receiving a report under section 47A or being notified of a determination under section 71(1)﻿(a) that the Board should review the social worker’s fitness, the Board—
-  (a) has considered whether he or she is a fit and proper person to practise as a social worker; and (b) determines that he or she may not be a fit and proper person to practise as a social worker.
+  (a) has considered whether the social worker is a fit and proper person to practise as a social worker; and (b) determines that the social worker may not be a fit and proper person to practise as a social worker.
 (2) If this section applies to a social worker, the Board may— (a) make a complaint against the social worker under section 59; or (b) direct the Registrar to suspend the social worker's registration or practising certificate.
 (3) If the Board proposes to give a direction under subsection (2)﻿(b), it must give to the social worker concerned— (a) notice stating—
-    (i) why the Board proposes to give the direction; and (ii) that he or she has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
+    (i) why the Board proposes to give the direction; and (ii) that the social worker has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
   (b) a copy of any written information and a written summary of any other information on which the Board is relying in proposing to give the direction.
 (4) The statement under subsection (3)﻿(a)﻿(i) must contain enough detail to inform the person clearly of the particular grounds for the proposal to give the direction.
 (5) The Board must not direct the Registrar to suspend the social worker's registration or practising certificate unless—